neener/jekyll-learn-backup/_posts/2017-09-06-react_redux_flow.markdown

 The hardest part about familiarizing myself with React and Redux was the strucutre or destructuring of the Javascript library.
 I sometimes fumble over what is considered a framework or library.
 So to clear it up, and to have written it down (atleast as a point of reference, if i still don't have it straight) - **React** is a Javascript library for building User Interfaces. **Redux** is a Javascript library for managing application state.

-I used many different sources to reiterate the flow of how React and Redux worked together, not to mention they both have a pretty length set of new terms you have to become familiar with to even talk about what is going on.
+I used many different sources to reiterate the flow of how React and Redux worked together, not to mention they both have a pretty lengthy set of new terms you have to become familiar with to even talk about what is going on.

 This video helped me understand how middleware, a crucial part of Redux, was insterested into the application.
 [Video here](https://www.youtube.com/watch?v=AgO7YcJeBh4)